lsimediasarl/MultiProperties/README.md

 Not every feature of the original plugin is implemented.

-The plugin is available in the netbeans plugin portal http://plugins.netbeans.org/plugin/63739/?show=true
+The plugin is available in the netbeans plugin portal [MultiProperties netbeans plugin](http://plugins.netbeans.org/plugin/63739/?show=true)

 ## Compatibility with Eclipse plugin
 The netbeans generated files (*.multiproperties) is compatible with the one